Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Experiments

 \subsection{\AccordionThinking Efficiency}

+\textbf{Peak Token.} Peak token refers to the maximum total sequence length, calculated as the sum of prompt and response token lengths.
+This key metric directly governs the maximum size of the KV cache required, serving as a fundamental constraint on the model’s GPU memory consumption and runtime performance.
+We show the training dynamics of peak token length for \Fold and \Unfold mode in Figure \ref{fig:statistic}, \AccordionThinker reduces KV Cache usage by 40\% by discarding non-essential information in the chain-of-thought, without incurring a significantly larger total token count (5500 vs. 5000), thus delivering substantial efficiency improvements.

+Table~\ref{tab:peak_token_stat} further summarizes the benchmark-level peak token statistics on all five in-domain math benchmarks.
+Compared with \Unfold-RL, both \textit{Fold}-RL and \textit{Mix}-RL consistently reduce the peak sequence length by roughly 50\%--60\% across all tasks, confirming that the KV-cache savings are not limited to a single dataset.

 \textbf{System Throughput.} We evaluate deployment efficiency using the vLLM engine on a single GPU, simulating memory-constrained environments (24GB/48GB) typical of high-concurrency scenarios.
 As shown in Table~\ref{tab:throughput}, \AccordionThinking delivers substantial throughput gains, achieving a near $3\times$ speedup (5888 vs. 1483 tokens/s) for the 4B model under a 48GB limit.
 While standard CoT suffers from linear KV cache growth that forces reduced batch sizes or memory swapping, our \Fold mechanism periodically discards the intermediate activation states of completed reasoning steps.
-This keeps the active context compact, maximizing GPU utilization and maintaining high generation speeds even during extensive reasoning chains. \textbf{Algorithmic Scalability.} To analyze latency independent of system optimizations, we measure per-token generation time using raw PyTorch.
+This keeps the active context compact, maximizing GPU utilization and maintaining high generation speeds even during extensive reasoning chains.

+\textbf{Algorithmic Scalability.} To analyze latency independent of system optimizations, we measure per-token generation time using raw PyTorch.
 As illustrated in Figure~\ref{fig:torchtime}, vanilla CoT shows the $O(L^2)$ total complexity as the sequence lengthens.
 In contrast, \AccordionThinker displays a ``sawtooth'' pattern where computational costs drop immediately after folding operations.